-Best Times to Visit: The lighthouse is lovely year-round, but you'll get a special treat when you visit during the holiday season.
-The lighthouse is decorated with white lights each year, and the Annual Lighting of the Nubble takes place the first Saturday after Thanksgiving.
-It's one of New England's Best Holiday Light Displays.
+The lighthouse is lovely and photogenic year-round, but you'll get a special treat when you visit during the holiday season.
+The lighthouse is decorated with white LED lights each year, and the Annual Lighting of the Nubble takes place the first Saturday after Thanksgiving.
+It's one of New England's Best Holiday Light Displays, and kids in the crowd aren't the only ones who "ooh" and "ahh."
 The lighthouse remains illuminated with white lights through New Year's Day.
-Nubble Light is also decked out in white lights during "Christmas in July," held each year at the start of the York Days Celebration.
+Nubble Light is also lit up with white lights during "Christmas in July," held each year at the kickoff of the York Days celebration (July 28 in 2019).

-The lighthouse remains lit throughout the week-long celebration.
+The lighthouse remains illuminated throughout the week-long event.

-Getting There: From I-95, take exit 7 for York.
+From I-95, take exit 7 for York.
 At the light, bear right onto Route 1 South.
 At the light at the top of the hill, turn left onto Route 1A.
 Continue to follow Route 1A/York Street to York Beach.
 York Street becomes Long Beach Avenue/Route 1A as it follows the shoreline.
 Watch for a right turn onto Nubble Road.
 It is approximately 1 mile to Sohier Park, from which you can view the Cape Neddick Lighthouse.
-Parking at Sohier Park is free.
+Parking at Sohier Park is free but limited.

 If you are navigating via GPS: Set your destination as 11 Sohier Park Road, York Beach, Maine.

 While You're in York Beach, Maine